 Although there were 2,952 worksites (based on tax records) in the computer systems design industry in 2019, many are quite small.
 Only 1,156 of these worksites had more than one employee on an annual average basis.
 Just 275 firms had 10 or more employees, and the largest 1% of worksites had 39% of the total employment.

-The different parts of the industry tend to favor somewhat different-sized firms.
-The broad computer systems design industry actually contains four specific industries: custom computer programming, computer systems design services, computer facilities management, and other related computer services.
+The different parts of the industry tend to favor somewhat different-sized worksites.
+The broad computer systems design industry actually contains four sub industries: custom computer programming, computer systems design services, computer facilities management, and other related computer services.

 How important are job titles in the industry?
 Not very, according to software engineer Kevin Johnsrude of Corvallis.
 “When hiring someone, people in the industry are more interested in what you have done and can do,” Johnsrude stated, “and less interested in what your last job title was.”
-Although job titles are often not standard across different firms in the industry, there is a tendency to use the terms “developer” and “engineer” to denote more responsibility and independence and the terms “programmer” and “coder” for people who require more direction.
+Although job titles are often not standard across different firms in the industry, there is a tendency to use the terms “developer” and “engineer” to denote more responsibility and independence and the terms “programmer” and “coder” for people who receive more direction.
 Johnsrude also noted that a person’s formal education wasn’t as important as the skills they had acquired.